BHTY/Starblazer-II/README.md

 7. Filled polygons

 Other
-1.)
-SoundBlaster SFX/music (FMVs with audio!)
+1. SoundBlaster SFX/music (FMVs with audio!)
-2.)
-Backgrounds, free-range dogfights, other housekeeping stuff (TBD)
+2. Backgrounds, free-range dogfights, other housekeeping stuff (TBD)
+3. Functional HUD

 Tools to upload (this is for you, willk)
 - OBJ sanitizer